Agenda and proceedings

-- It is a web app: accessible via the Web browser, using a short URL.
-It does not need to be downloaded and installed from an app store.
+- It is accessible via a web browser, using a short URL.

 - It can be generated in several languages.
 A language selector allows users to view it in their preferred language.

-- It can be viewed on a desktop computer, a laptop or a handheld device, including smartphones.
+- It can be viewed on a desktop computer, a laptop or a handheld device.

 - It can be viewed online or offline.